 Instead I’ll draw your attention to Ratty, our rate-limiting service, which is of general usefulness but (so far as we know) hasn’t been used by anyone outside mySociety.
 Our major use for it is in the anti-abuse rules in the WriteToThem back-end.
 I’m about to head out for lunch,so I won’t explain how the thing works in detail, but if this is the sort of thing that you think might be useful to you, leave a comment or drop a mail to firstname.lastname@example.org with any questions or comments.
 Like almost all our code, Ratty is licenced under the Affero GPL.

 So, a silly post for today: Postcodeine.
 This is a British version of Ben Fry’s zipdecode, a “tool” for visualising the distribution of zipcodes in the United States.
 This is, as has been pointed out to me, wholly pointless, but it’s quite fun and writing it was an interesting exercise (it also taught me a little bit about AJAX, the web’s technology trend du jour).
-If you want the source code, it’s here; licence is the Affero GPL, as for all the other mySociety code.
+If you want the source code, it’s at the foot here; licence is the Affero GPL, as for all the other mySociety code.

 (I should say, by the way, that I wrote this in my copious spare time.
 It’s copyright mySociety because I don’t have the right to use the postcode database myself.)